 City council caps tax rate for next year

-The Sanibel City Council reviewed the city’s draft budget for fiscal year 2020-2021 and approved a tentative operating millage rate of 1.8922 – the same as the current rate – at its monthly meeting.
+The Sanibel City Council reviewed the city’s draft budget for fiscal year 2021-22 and approved a tentative operating millage rate of 1.8922 — the same as the current rate — at its recent meeting.

-On July 14, the council voted 5-0 on a resolution to advise the Lee County Property Appraiser of the proposed millage rate, along with a rolled-back rate of 1.8515 and a proposed aggregate millage rate of 2.1818, which includes rates of 0.0500 for land acquisition, 0.1045 for the recreation center and 0.1351 for the sewer system.
-Exclusive of the three debt-voted services, the proposed aggregate taxes levied are approximately $10.25 million.
+On July 20, the council voted 5-0 on a resolution to advise the Lee County Property Appraiser of the proposed millage rate, along with a rolled-back rate of 1.8289 and a proposed aggregate millage rate of 2.1584, which includes millages levied of 0.1303 for the sewer service, 0.0330 for land acquisition and 0.1029 for the recreation center.
+Exclusive of those three debt-voted services, the proposed aggregate taxes levied are approximately $10,625,615.

-The millage rate can be lowered, but not raised, during the upcoming budget process.
+The millage rate can be lowered but not raised during the budget process.

 IN OTHER NEWS

-– The council voted 5-0 on the annual assessment to fund the collection and disposal of solid water, recyclables and horticultural waste for 2020-21, as well as set a public hearing to consider its adoption.
+– The council voted 5-0 on the annual assessment to fund the collection and disposal of solid waste, recyclables and horticultural waste for 2021-22, as well as set a public hearing to consider its adoption.

-– The city council voted 5-0 for a solid waste rate structure for 2020-21, established solid waste, recyclables and horticulture waste rates for residential, commercial and multi-family properties, and approved a solid waste franchise fee and solid waste disposal surcharge.
+– The council voted 5-0 on a solid waste rate structure for 2021-22, established solid waste, recyclables and horticulture waste rates for residential, commercial and multi-family properties, and approved a solid waste franchise fee and solid waste disposal surcharge.